 Partnership agreements are governed by the law of contract1 and will be construed according to normal canons of construction2, so that a court will construe a partnership agreement in the light of partners' objectives3, and terms may be implied by the court to give the agreement business efficacy4.

-Partnership agreements are usually in writing, but, even so, may be varied orally5.
-The
+Partnership agreements are usually in writing, but, even so,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.